 Also, I simply cannot stand the supporting character of Co-President Rione.
 It's irritating enough that she casts herself in the role of Geary's conscience, smugly acting all superior while glowering like a stern parent at Geary from her chair, but not actually doing much herself.
 But then we're treated to an unbecoming emotional snit before she and Geary eventually fall into a sexual liaison that feels like Campbell's tacking on a romantic subplot for convention's sake.
 It's true that Rione and Geary do share some effective character moments together.
 But I see her as a self-righteous hypocrite as well as a careerist, and not a character to admire.
 Maybe that's the idea.

-Fearless is another satisfying Jack Campbell cocktail to slake the thirst of fans who like their space operas with a refreshing moral and intellectual chaser.
+Despite those infelicities, Fearless is another satisfying Jack Campbell cocktail to slake the thirst of fans who like their space operas with a refreshing moral and intellectual chaser.
 It's no wonder Hemry chose as his pen name for this saga that of one of SF's most renowned editors.
-John W. Campbell would have admired the rationalism and rigor Jack Campbell has brought to these books.
+John W. Campbell would have admired the rationality and rigor Jack Campbell has brought to these books.
 The Lost Fleet deserves a berth on your bookshelf.